TobiPeterG/AMU/README.md

   updates properly (Don't worry if you don't know what plymouth is, the script handles it).

-  THe update will only be triggered at shutdown and NOT at reboot.
+  The update will only be triggered at shutdown and NOT at reboot.
 This is to make sure that updates are only run when the system is not in use anymore.